seanmcquaid/seanmcquaid/README.md

 ### Hello there, welcome to my GitHub! 👋

-🖼️ My preferred JavaScript framework: 💿 Remix
+🖼️ My preferred JavaScript Rendering Library : React

 🛠 I'm currently building: Scaffolding template for new Frontend projects using my stack